vsueiro/cim643/showcase/README.md

             this.links.demo.href = this.demo
             this.links.demo.textContent = 'Demo'

+            // this.hea

+            this.heading.append( this.name )
             this.paragraph.append( this.links.demo, ' | ', this.links.source )

-            this.item.append( this.image, this.heading, this.paragraph )
+            this.caption.append( this.heading, this.paragraph )
+            this.figure.append( this.image, this.caption )
+            this.item.append( this.figure )
             list.append( this.item )

           }